 If the movement does not think so, it can make the option to remove Ms. Thunberg's personal feed from that feed, for example, or to include the feeds of other individual activists' accounts.
 Removing it would be part of a step on the way to de-emphasising the any oversized role that the movement's founder has in its operations.

-I wrote a message to the movement notifying them of these two cases — the social movement feed and the activist speeches page — as well as the reference to "personality cult" at the orientation meeting, but have received no response so far.
+I wrote a message to the movement notifying them of these two cases — the social movement feed and the activist speeches page — as well as the reference to "personality cult" at the orientation meeting, and the concern with the Declaration of Lausanne mainly being made in consultation with activists predominantly from European countries, but have received no response so far.

-Edit: As of the article publish date, there was no response.
+Edit: As of the initial article publish date around early April, there was no response.
 As of 17th April 2021, I have received a short response which thanked me for getting in touch, and "putting the light on some of the dilemmas that [their] movement has to handle".

 Can the Fridays for Future movement detach itself from too much emphasis on particular individuals?